TVs · Resale guide

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
-Look closely for any tiny dots that don’t match the background colour.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or streaming app.
+Look closely for any tiny dots that are stuck on a colour or remain black.

-2. Check for backlight bleeding/clouding — Display a pure black screen in a dark room.
-Look for any light leaking from the edges or corners, or uneven bright patches.
+- Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for light leaking from the edges or corners, which appears as brighter patches.

-3. Check for burn-in — Display a pure white or medium grey screen and look for any ghost images or persistent logos (though less common on LED TVs, it’s good practice).
+- Check for burn-in — While less common on LED TVs, display a white or uniform grey screen and look for faint ghost images of static logos or channels.

-4. Test ALL HDMI ports — Plug in a 4K device like a Fire Stick 4K or a laptop into each HDMI port and switch between them.
-Ensure each port displays a stable picture and sound.
+- Test ALL HDMI ports — Plug in a known working device (like a Fire Stick 4K or a laptop) into each HDMI port.
+Switch between them rapidly to ensure stable connections and proper signal detection.

-5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly and without distortion at various volume levels.
+- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly and without distortion.

-6. Test smart TV features — Connect to Wi-Fi, open Netflix or YouTube, and play a video.
-Check app loading speed and remote responsiveness.
+- Test smart TV features — Connect to your Wi-Fi, open a few apps (Netflix, YouTube), and check their loading speed and responsiveness.
+Ensure the remote works seamlessly with the smart interface.

-7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Also, look up its original specifications online to confirm.
+- Check model number on back panel — Verify the sticker on the back matches what the seller claims.
+Cross-reference the model number online to confirm its original specifications and launch year.

-9. Check for panel cracks — Gently run your finger along all four edges of the screen.
-Hairline cracks can be hard to see when the screen is lit but can worsen over time.
+- Check for panel cracks — Run your finger along all four edges of the screen while the TV is off.
+Hairline cracks often won’t show on a lit screen but can lead to bigger problems.

 Insider Checks

-THE EDGE-RUN FINGER TEST: With the TV ON and showing a white screen, slowly run your finger along all four edges of the panel, feeling the seam where the screen meets the bezel.
-If you feel any ridge, bump, or separation, even a slight one—the panel is separating from the frame.
-This can happen from drops, heat, or poor build, and it only gets worse.
-Ignoring this could lead to a ₹18,000+ panel replacement or needing a new TV.
+THE EDGE-RUN FINGER TEST (₹6,000-8,000 cost if failed): With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel where it meets the bezel.
+If you feel any ridge, bump, or separation between the panel and the frame, the panel is separating.
+This happens after drops or excessive heat and will only get worse, leading to potential light leaks or panel failure.

-THE HDMI HANDSHAKE TEST: Plug in a 4K device (like a Fire Stick 4K or a laptop) to an HDMI port.
-Switch to that input, then rapidly switch to another HDMI port, and then back again.
-Do this for all available ports.
-Some TVs have failing HDMI controllers that work fine when left alone but drop signal or give “no signal” errors during rapid switching.
-Missing this means constant frustration and a potential ₹6,000-₹10,000 mainboard repair.
+THE HDMI HANDSHAKE TEST (₹2,000-4,000 cost if failed): Plug in a 4K device like a Fire Stick 4K or a modern laptop and rapidly switch between all available HDMI ports.
+Some TVs have failing HDMI controllers that work fine when a device is left alone but struggle or drop the signal when switching.
+If you get “no signal” errors or flickering, the HDMI controller is failing, which is an expensive mainboard repair.

-THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom centre or near the logo).
-Press buttons on the TV remote—you should see the IR blaster flash purple through your phone camera.
-If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing (₹1,500-₹3,000 repair).
-If it doesn’t flash, the remote is dead (₹1,000-₹1,800 for an original replacement).
+THE REMOTE SENSOR TEST (₹1,000-2,000 cost if failed): Point your phone camera at the TV’s IR sensor (usually bottom centre).
+Press buttons on the remote – you should see the IR blaster flash purple through your phone camera.
+If there’s no flash, the remote is dead (new batteries first!).
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing, requiring a service visit.

-THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (around 50% grey, not black or white) at max brightness in a moderately lit room.
-Look for brighter or darker patches, especially near the edges or corners.
-This reveals backlight uniformity issues that black or white tests often miss.
-Uneven grey indicates the LED backlight array is partially failing, which can lead to a ₹4,500-₹8,000 backlight repair down the line.
+THE BACKLIGHT UNIFORMITY TEST (₹4,000-7,000 cost if failed): Display a medium-grey image (around 50% grey, not pure black or white) at maximum brightness in a dark room.
+Look for brighter or darker patches, especially near the edges and corners.
+This reveals subtle backlight uniformity issues that black or white tests often miss.
+Uneven grey indicates parts of the LED backlight array are partially failing, which gets worse over time.

 Common Scams to Watch For (India 2026)

-Water Damage Disguise: Given India’s monsoon season, especially in coastal cities, some TVs might have hidden water damage.
-Check the rear vents and bottom edges for any signs of water stains, rust on screws, or a faint musty smell.
-Water damage can lead to intermittent power issues, port failures, or complete breakdown later, costing you the entire TV’s value.
+Water Damage from Monsoon Flooding.
+Especially in coastal cities or areas prone to heavy rain, TVs can suffer water damage.
+Check the rear vents for any water stains, corrosion on screws, or a faint musty smell.
+Water damage can lead to intermittent power issues or complete failure later.

 Seller’s Guide — How to Maximize Your Xiaomi 43” X Series TV Resale